-The Walking Festival is run by the Haltwhistle Walking Festival Company, which is also registered as a charity.
-We have a team of directors who each take different roles in ensuring the smooth operation of the company, and the success of every Festival.
+The Haltwhistle Walking Festival is run by Haltwhistle Walking Festival Ltd, which is also registered as a charity.
+We have a team of directors who each take different roles in ensuring the smooth operation of the company and the success of every Festival.
 You can find out more about our committee members here.

-Our Festival Socials which are usually held on the last Saturday of the Festival are legendary and are not to be missed.
-We will look forward to welcoming you and to sharing a tale or two with friends both old and new.
+These are usually held on the last Saturday of the Festival.
+They are legendary and not to be missed!
+You are assured of a warm welcome.
+We look forward to sharing a tale or two with friends both old and new.

 The Local Community